EMBL Ventures

 Series B in 2006

-Vasopharm GmbH is a biopharmaceutical company based in Würzburg, Germany, that focuses on discovering and developing innovative therapeutics for cerebro- and cardiovascular diseases.
-Established in 1998, the company targets acute niche indications with significant unmet medical needs, emphasizing clinical efficacy in its drug development efforts.
-Vasopharm's therapeutic pipeline includes VAS203, an allosteric nitric oxide synthase inhibitor designed to reduce excessive nitric oxide production in cerebral vessels, thereby preventing dangerous increases in intracranial pressure after traumatic brain injury.
-Another key candidate, VAS2870, is a modulator of NAD(P)H oxidase, aimed at treating peripheral arterial occlusive diseases.
-Through its research, Vasopharm aims to influence the bioavailability of nitric oxide, a critical cellular signaling molecule involved in various physiological and pathological processes.
+Vasopharm GmbH is a biopharmaceutical company based in Wurzburg, Germany, specializing in the discovery and development of therapeutics for cerebro- and cardiovascular diseases.
+Founded in 1998, Vasopharm focuses on addressing acute niche indications with significant unmet medical needs.
+The company's therapeutic pipeline features VAS203, an allosteric nitric oxide synthase inhibitor designed to reduce excessive nitric oxide production in cerebral vessels, thereby preventing dangerous increases in intracranial pressure and mitigating inflammatory responses following traumatic brain injury.
+Additionally, Vasopharm is developing VAS2870, a modulator of NAD(P)H oxidase, aimed at treating peripheral arterial occlusive diseases.
+Through its innovative approaches, Vasopharm seeks to create effective treatments that enhance patient outcomes in critical health issues.

 Affectis Pharmaceuticals